 What computer support do you give?

 I try and make a point of helping those that need it in digital photography.
-If inclement weather or tiredness takes hold it can really help to have a computer session to assess our progress.
+If inclement weather or tiredness takes hold it can help to have a computer session to assess our progress.

 How do I pay?